pnp/blog/content/post/5-commands-to-try-in-cli-for-microsoft-365-to-fall-in-love-with.md

 I found some more commands that made me fall in love with it.
 CLI for Microsoft 365 has three main benefits from my point of view:

--   it\'s platform-agnostic and even works on [Azure Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/?&ef_id=Cj0KCQiAnKeCBhDPARIsAFDTLTIDlnMADqglDP6WLiQ_Yq23PQL7px3W9ElP7bBanGB6762ENh6DzScaAsTxEALw_wcB:G:s&OCID=AID2100049_SEM_Cj0KCQiAnKeCBhDPARIsAFDTLTIDlnMADqglDP6WLiQ_Yq23PQL7px3W9ElP7bBanGB6762ENh6DzScaAsTxEALw_wcB:G:s) so that every browser can be my admin machine
+-   it's platform-agnostic and even works on [Azure Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/?&ef_id=Cj0KCQiAnKeCBhDPARIsAFDTLTIDlnMADqglDP6WLiQ_Yq23PQL7px3W9ElP7bBanGB6762ENh6DzScaAsTxEALw_wcB:G:s&OCID=AID2100049_SEM_Cj0KCQiAnKeCBhDPARIsAFDTLTIDlnMADqglDP6WLiQ_Yq23PQL7px3W9ElP7bBanGB6762ENh6DzScaAsTxEALw_wcB:G:s) so that every browser can be my admin machine
 -   the syntax is easy and almost intuitive to use for me, although I